Bledisloe Cup: History

-Semantics plays a role in the issue of when the inaugural Bedisloe Cup match was played.
+Semantics plays a role in the issue of when the inaugural Bledisloe Cup match was played.
 The Australian Rugby Union (ARU) contend that the one-off 1931 match played at Eden Park was first.
 The only record of a match taking place is recorded in the minutes of a New Zealand union management meeting several days later that Lord Bledisloe wished to present a cup for the All Blacks and Wallabies competition.
 The New Zealand Rugby Union (NZRU) believe that the first match was when New Zealand toured Australia in 1932.

 Between 1931 and 1981, the Bledisloe Cup was contested irregularly in the course of rugby tours between the two countries, with New Zealand winning it nineteen times and Australia four times.
 In 1949, Australia won the competition for the first time on New Zealand soil.
 The trophy itself was apparently 'lost' during this period and reportedly rediscovered in a Melbourne store room.
 It was contested annually from 1982 to 1995, sometimes as a series of three matches (two in 1995) and other times in a single match.
 During these years, New Zealand won the trophy eleven times and Australia three times.

 Since 1996, the cup has been contested as part of the annual Tri Nations tournament.
 Until 1998, the cup was contested in a three-match series consisting of the two Tri Nations matches between the two sides and a third match.
 New Zealand won the series in 1996 and 1997, and Australia won it in 1998.

 In 1996, and from 1999 through 2005, the third match was not played; during these years, Australia and New Zealand played each other twice as part of the Tri Nations for the cup.
 If the two teams won one game each, or if both games were drawn, the cup was retained by its current holder.
 The non-holder needed to win the two games 2–0 or 1–0 (with a draw) to regain the cup.
 A criticism of this system was that, with the two sides being very well matched in ability level, it was very common for the teams to win one game each and many rugby fans were dissatisfied with one team keeping the cup in the years when the series was tied at 1–1 (1999, 2000, 2002, 2004).

 In 2006, the Tri Nations series was extended so that each team played each other three times, meaning a return of the three-game contest for the Bledisloe Cup.
 However, the cup reverted to the two-game contest in 2007 because the Tri Nations was abbreviated that year to minimise interference with the teams' preparations for the World Cup.

 The three-match format for the Bledisloe Cup continued in 2012, with the first two matches taking place as part of the 2012 Rugby Championship.